FRRouting/frr/doc/developer/lists.rst

 ``XXX`` is replaced with the name of the data structure, e.g. ``SKIPLIST`` or ``ATOMLIST``.
-The ``DECLARE_XXX`` invocation can either occur in a `.h` file (if the list needs to be accessed from several C files) or it can be placed in a `.c` file (if the list is only accessed from that file.)
+The ``DECLARE_XXX`` invocation can either occur in a `.h` file (if the container needs to be accessed from several C files) or it can be placed in a `.c` file (if the container is only accessed from that file.)
 The ``PREDECL_XXX`` invocation defines the ``struct Z_item`` and ``struct Z_head`` types and must therefore occur before these are used.